 - Announces RSV L-Protein Inhibitor, EDP-323, With Plans to Initiate a Phase 1 Study in the Second Half of 2022

-WATERTOWN, Mass.--(BUSINESS WIRE)--Enanta Pharmaceuticals, Inc. (NASDAQ:ENTA), a clinical-stage biotechnology company dedicated to creating small molecule drugs for viral infections and liver diseases, today announced that Jay R. Luly, Ph.D., Enanta’s President and Chief Executive Officer, will provide an update across its pipeline programs in virology and non-alcoholic steatohepatitis (NASH), including its newest candidate, EDP-721, a novel oral hepatitis B virus (HBV) RNA destabilizer and the expansion of its respiratory syncytial virus (RSV) platform with a new RSV-L inhibitor program, as well as provide an update on its plans for 2021 during Enanta’s presentation at the 39th Annual J.P.
-Morgan Healthcare Conference on January 12, 2021 at 8:20 a.m.
+WATERTOWN, Mass.--(BUSINESS WIRE)--Enanta Pharmaceuticals, Inc. (NASDAQ:ENTA), a clinical-stage biotechnology company dedicated to creating small molecule drugs for viral infections and liver diseases, today announced that Jay R. Luly, Ph.D., Enanta’s President and Chief Executive Officer, will provide an update across its pipeline of virology programs and plans for 2022 during Enanta’s presentation at the 40th Annual J.P.
+Morgan Healthcare Conference on January 11, 2022 at 3:00 p.m.
 ET.

 Hepatitis B Virus

 - In November 2021, Enanta announced positive final data from both Phase 1b studies of EDP-514 in viremic and NUC-suppressed chronic HBV patients.
 EDP-514 has Fast Track Designation from the FDA and the company is focused on identifying other compounds to develop with EDP-514 in combination regimens as a functional cure for chronic HBV.

 Human Metapneumovirus (hMPV)